Wise-deldu/Firmware/README.md

 # PROJECTS ON STM32F429ZI MCU DISCOVERY BOARD

 ## Aim
-To have practical projects on embedded systems.
+To write embedded programs for the STM32F429ZI MCU.